KospY/BasSDK/Components/ThunderRoad/HandlePose.md

 ![HandlePose][HandlePose]

-A normal weapon, with all normal orientations, looks something like this with the handposes.
+A normal weapon, with all normal orientations, looks something like this with all handposes.

 ![HandPoseExample][HandPoseExample]